RobRendell/gTove/README.md

 * Show current gTove version on the login screen.
 * Repositioning a revealed map will move and rotate all pieces on that map as well.
 * Repositioning a hidden map will move and rotate hidden pieces (only) on the map.
+* Tabletop setting: Toggle whether everyone or only GM may ping a location by long-pressing.

 ## Plans/TODO

-* Tabletop setting: Only GM may ping a location by long-pressing.
-* A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
 * Add mechanisms for the GM to control who is on the tabletop, to ban users or have a whitelist or "X is trying to join, allow/deny" etc.
+* A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Animated map/mini textures?
 Video element might be able to use "poster" tag for animated gifs?
 * Hide/show mini name
 * Lock/unlock all pieces button?